netbox-community/go-netbox/docs/CircuitGroupAssignment.md

 ### NewCircuitGroupAssignment

-`func NewCircuitGroupAssignment(id int32, url string, displayUrl string, display string, group BriefCircuitGroup, circuit BriefCircuit, created NullableTime, lastUpdated NullableTime, ) *CircuitGroupAssignment`
+`func NewCircuitGroupAssignment(id int32, url string, display string, group BriefCircuitGroup, circuit BriefCircuit, created NullableTime, lastUpdated NullableTime, ) *CircuitGroupAssignment`

 NewCircuitGroupAssignment instantiates a new CircuitGroupAssignment object This constructor will assign default values to properties that have it defined,